Pasta for you. Pasta for you!

 Stir the parmesan into the mixture and let the breadcrumbs cool for a few minutes in the skillet, then remove them to a plate while you make the rest of the dish.

 For the pasta, we’ll start by roasting the squash and then make the pasta while the squash is in the oven.
 Preheat the oven to 450F.
-In addition to 1 delicata squash (seeds removed and sliced to about 1/4 inch), you’ll need butter, crushed red pepper, anchovy paste, garlic, kale, and spaghetti. healthy ingredients.
+In addition to 1 delicata squash (seeds removed and sliced to about 1/4 inch), you’ll need butter, crushed red pepper, anchovy paste, garlic, kale, and spaghetti. healthy ingredients (seriously, look at all the health benefits of kale!).

 Start by arranging the squash in one layer on a baking sheet.
 Drizzle it with oil and sprinkle it with salt and pepper.
 While the squash is roasting, start boiling the pasta.
 Before you drain the pasta, reserve a cup or so of the cooking water.